 However, if you are a chronic drug or alcohol addict, it would be best to seek a more intensive form of treatment.

-Outpatient rehab in Brighton provides you with the flexibility of seeking treatment while still maintaining employment and personal obligations.
+Outpatient rehab provides you with the flexibility of seeking treatment while still maintaining employment and personal obligations.
 You get services like those in a residential rehab setting with outpatient.

 You go through group therapy and educational sessions to help you overcome alcohol and drug-related addictions.